 Accidental liquid in a gas flow controller can happen from many causes.
 Environmental monitoring stations take measurements in all kinds of weather.
 Rain, condensation, and melting snow are all potential sources.
 Fuel cell systems produce moisture by mixing oxygen and hydrogen in their process, a situation fraught with risks for accidental exposure.
 Or, a fluid tank that’s getting gas sparging may have a backflow event.

-Getting liquids inside an Alicat leaves you in a far better state.
+Getting liquids inside an Alicat device gives you an advantage.
 Unlike thermally-based instruments, Alicat flow meters and flow controllers operate on the principle of differential pressure.
 Inside the instrument, gas flow turbulence is eliminated by a structure that creates laminar flow, and the difference in pressure between the two ends of the laminar stack is measured.

 The water treatment plant got tired of buying new meters every time fluid got into their devices.
 They replaced their thermal instruments with Alicat meters.
 Now, when the liquid ammonia gets into their meters, they simply purge the system with a high-pressure flush of ammonia gas, then resume their sanitizing process.